Patch release: Frequency

-Point releases are often made available fairly frequently, unlike major releases which may occur once every few months or years.
+Point releases are often made available fairly frequently, unlike major releases, which may occur once every few months or years.
 Point releases can be planned to go out a certain time after a major release or can be released as needed.
 The frequency of deploying point releases varies greatly, depending on the needs of an organization.
 However, if a critical issue with the current version of the software has been found, an emergency point release may go out very soon after the issue has been discovered.

 Risk

-All releases inherently concentrate risk as thousands of code changes can make it into a single release.
+All releases inherently concentrate risk, as thousands of code changes can make it into a single release.
 This runs the risk of introducing new bugs with the point release.
 Regressions can be somewhat mitigated by regression testing, but regression testing is not enough to ensure a stable, bug free environment.
-Generally, one of the goals of a point release is to minimize risk by making changes based on the balancing user need for a fix, the size of the fix, and the risk of regressions.
+Generally, one of the goals of a point release is to minimize risk by making changes based on balancing the user need for a fix, the size of the fix, and the risk of regressions.
 The risks involved with many software changes being released at once has led some groups to release software following a rolling release method as opposed to doing point releases.